 Syllogism: A type of deductive reasoning consisting of a major premise ('All ducks are birds'), a minor premise ('This is a duck'), and a conclusion ('Therefore this is a bird').

-One informal critical thinking approach is to question everything using the formula: 'who - what - where - when - why - how'.
+One easy way to remember a critical thinking approach is to question everything using the formula: 'who - what - where - when - how'.